oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/optimization_levels/minimum_latency/README.md

 ## Key Concepts

 * How to use the minimum latency flow to compile low-latency designs
-* How to manually override underlying controls set by the minimum latency flow
+* How to override underlying controls set by the minimum latency flow

 ## Building the `minimum_latency` Tutorial